MarisaNicoleSloan/career-portfolio/blog-submenu/README.md

 Feedback Integration: Incorporated user feedback from both patients and site administrators to continually improve the flow of information and make the site easier to navigate.

 Dynamic Routing and Page Generation
-Built a scalable routing architecture using React Router + Gatsby to generate dynamic pages (e.g. /insurance/aetna/) that pulled structured data from GraphQL + Firestore.
+- Built a scalable routing architecture using React Router + Gatsby to generate page dynamically on the server (e.g. /insurance/aetna/) that pulled structured data from GraphQL + Firestore.
-Created templates for services, clinics, and FAQs that automatically generated new pages based on backend content updates—enabling content at scale with low engineering overhead.
+- Created templates for services, clinics, and FAQs that automatically generated new pages based on backend content updates—enabling content at scale with low engineering overhead.
-Integrated PostgreSQL for structured historical data storage and advanced content filtering.
+- Integrated PostgreSQL for structured historical data storage and advanced content filtering.

 Structured Data & SEO Enhancements
 Developed JSON-LD schemas for: